-South Sudan, officially the Republic of South Sudan, is a country in East Africa with a population of 11.2 million.237
+South Sudan, officially the Republic of South Sudan, is a country in East Africa with a population of 11.2 million.222

 The legislation criminalising suicide is 13 years old.
-According to the Penal Code, "whoever attempts to or engages in any act towards committing suicide, commits an offence".238 As a result, attempted suicide punishable by up to one year in prison.
+According to the Penal Code, "whoever attempts to or engages in any act towards committing suicide, commits an offence".
+223 As a result, attempted suicide punishable by up to one year in prison.
+A fine may also be issued, and there is no limit on this in the legislation.

-The courts may recommend special treatment, depending on the nature of the offence, the history of the individual, and whether special treatment is necessary and appropriate.239 However, there is a lack of public information around what this looks like.
-There is also a possibility of probation, depending on the length of the sentence, and the history, age, character, and circumstances of the individual.240 The individual may also be issued with a warning.

-There is an exception for those considered either unable to appreciate the nature of the act, or unable to control their actions due to permanent or temporary insanity or mental illness.241 Additionally, an individual cannot be found guilty if they could not understand the nature of their actions or control their actions due to intoxication, provided they were intoxicated against their will or without their knowledge.242
+The courts may recommend special treatment, depending on the nature of the offence, the history of the individual, and whether special treatment is necessary and appropriate.224 However, there is a lack of public information around what this looks like.
+There is also a possibility of probation, depending on the length of the sentence, and the history, age, character, and circumstances of the individual.225 The individual may also be issued with a warning.
+There is an exception for those considered either unable to appreciate the nature of the act, or unable to control their actions due to permanent or temporary insanity or mental illness.226 Additionally, an individual cannot be found guilty if they could not understand the nature of their actions or control their actions due to intoxication, provided they were intoxicated against their will or without their knowledge.227